All First-year applicants will apply using the Common Application which will open for submission to Georgia Tech on August 1.

 Early Action 1

-The October 15 application deadline is reserved for Georgia students, defined by those who attend a Georgia high school or Georgia residents living outside the state.
+This application deadline is reserved for Georgia students, defined by those who attend a Georgia high school or Georgia residents living outside the state.

 Early Action 2

-The November 2 application deadline is reserved for non-Georgia students who wish to be evaluated in an early action round, defined by those who attend a high school outside Georgia (including international) and are not Georgia residents.
+This application deadline is reserved for non-Georgia students who wish to be evaluated in an early action round, defined by those who attend a high school outside Georgia (including international) and are not Georgia residents.

-January 4 is the last date to apply for first-year admission for the following summer/fall term.
+This is the last date to apply for first-year admission for the following summer/fall term.
 The application and evaluation is the same as for Early Action.

 The 2021 non-refundable first-year application fee is $75 (international applicants: $85).
 Students who pay an application fee but do not submit an application will not have their fee refunded.